HOW DOES CATARACT AFFECT YOUR VISION?

 - Seeing halos around lights

 - Night vision difficulty

 If visual impairment interferes with your ability to read, work, or do the things you enjoy, then you will want to consider cataract surgery.
 Surgery is the only proven means of effectively treating cataracts.
-Cataract surgery is a relatively painless and is one of the most frequently performed procedures.
+Cataract surgery is a relatively painless and frequently performed surgery.
 It has a very high success rate and more than 90 percent of cataract surgery patients regain useful vision.

-We perform a minimally invasive, no-stitch cataract surgery called phacoemulsification ("phaco") surgery.
+We perform a minimally invasive, cataract surgery called phacoemulsification (“phaco”) surgery.
 First, the eye is numbed with anesthesia.
 Then a tiny incision is made in the eye to make room for a small ultrasonic probe.
-This probe breaks up, or emulsifies, the cloudy lens into tiny pieces and gently sucks, or aspirates, those pieces out of the eye (Step 1 below).
-Step 2 is the placement of a new, artificial lens called an IOL.
+This probe breaks up, the cloudy lens into tiny pieces and gently removes those pieces out of the eye.
+This is followed by the placement of a new, artificial lens called an IOL.

-Following surgery with traditional artificial lenses, patients often still need to use their reading glasses or bifocals to be able to read objects at close range.
-This is because traditional artificial lenses implanted during cataract surgery typically only correct for distance vision.
+In cataract surgery, the cloudy natural lens is removed and must be replaced with an artificial intraocular lens (IOL).
 There are a variety of IOLs that can be used in cataract surgery, and they each have their own set of advantages and disadvantages.
 No single IOL works best for everyone, and only your ophthalmologist can determine the most appropriate IOL for your needs.

 LASER-ASSISTED CATARACT SURGERY